mlswg/mls-protocol/draft-ietf-mls-protocol.md

   AEAD.Seal(key, nonce, sender_data_aad, sender_data)
 ~~~

-The only differences between this construction and HN1 as described in {{NAN}} are
+The only differences between this construction and HN1 as described in {{NAN}}
-(1) that it uses authenticated encryption instead of unauthenticated encryption
+are that it (1) uses authenticated encryption instead of unauthenticated
-and (2) that it protects information used to derive a nonce instead of the nonce
+encryption and (2) protects information used to derive a nonce instead of the
-itself.
+nonce itself.

 Since the `sender_data_secret` is distinct from the content encryption key, it
 follows that the sender data encryption scheme achieves AE2 security as defined